5BLLP-Hackathon/5B-Auto-Tuner/.github/code_of_conduct.md

-# crAPI Code of Conduct
+# 5B Auto Tuner Code of Conduct

 ## Our Pledge